 How Data Should be Restructured: Population Catchment Approach

 1. The population catchment is geographically defined by proximity to the point-of-care.
 In urban areas, health facilities are central, easily accessible, and numerous to accommodate dense populations.
 Individuals living in urban settings often have several options for health facilities within close proximity and may select their location of care based on other factors, such as wait times or specialty, rather than simply proximity.
 In comparison, rural communities in BC are typically served by a single health centre or hospital with most of the population situated relatively close by the health facility.
 This is because rural regions in BC are composed of distinct population clusters between mountains and dense forest patches.
-Due to this isolated and dispersed geography, BC is well suited to be organized into distinct geographically defined population-based catchments surrounding each rural health service point.
-Rural provides a unique opportunity for the creation of distinct catchments and the ability to examine their effectiveness.
+Due to this isolated and dispersed geography, BC is well suited to be organized into distinct, geographically defined population-based catchments surrounding each rural health service point.

-2. One hour of travel time to a care centre is a reasonable distance to work with as a standard measure since there is recognition of this standard travel time in the literature related to rural maternity care and trauma care outcomes.10,11 Ultimately, however, this limit is arbitrary.
+2. One hour of travel time by car to a care centre is a reasonable distance to work with as a standard measure since there is recognition of this standard travel time in the literature related to rural maternity care and trauma care outcomes.21, 22

-3. The population of the catchment, based on residency, is definable through address, including using postal codes.
+3. The population of the catchment, based on residency, is definable through address, including using postal codes and census data.

 4. Health service utilization data for the defined population is the first layer of outcomes and can be related to the quality of local services.
 It is likely that some residents of rural catchments will travel further away to access basic services for family or personal reasons, but the majority of residents should access care based on location unless there are significant barriers such as racism, inequity, or quality of care issues.
 If utilization patterns are unusual in the catchment then further analysis might be justified.

-5. Population catchments can be linked to health outcomes through BC health data resources like Population Data BC and Perinatal Services BC using the home address of patients.
+5. Population catchments can be linked to health outcomes through BC health data resources like Population Data BC and Perinatal Services BC using the home address (postal codes) of patients.

 6. The definition of a population denominator within the catchment framework provides a tool for comparison between rural communities.
 The establishment of a level playing field based on population and the need for services creates the potential for evidence-based systematic planning and quality improvement.
 This is particularly relevant to a time of system renewal and transformation such as we are currently experiencing across the province.